Department website: http://theatre.wvu.edu/

 The BFA students in the Musical Theatre Studio along with our MFA Acting students and the BFA students in the Studio Acting Program are the core of the School’s casting pool.
 Students will have the opportunity to perform in one to two major musical or opera productions along with four to five other main stage offerings as well as 10-12 workshop and second stage opportunities per year.

-Routine assessment is vital to the continued growth and success of the program.
-It includes daily, in-class critiques, rehearsals, end-of-semester auditions and public performances.
-This type of assessment monitors the development of the Musical Theatre major’s technique, artistic growth, and application of the genre to the other liberal arts.
-Examples of assessment to monitor student progress in musical theatre include:
+Routine assessment is vital to the continued growth and success of the BFA in Musical Theatre.
+This assessment includes and occurs with daily in-class critiques, faculty reviews, end-of-semester evaluations as well as rehearsals and public performances.
+These types of assessment, both formal and informal, monitor the development of the BFA student’s technique and process development, their artistic growth and commitment, and application of the craft and study of Musical Theatre to the other liberal arts.

 - Audition for entry into the program.